Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Fermionic to Bosonic Mapping

 \end{widetext} for bosonic fields $\varphi^\ph$ and $\varphi^\pp$ respectively.
 Their primary feature is that their bosonic self-energies and propagators coincide with $P^\ph$ respectively $P^\pp$ and $w^\ph$ respectively $w^\pp$.
 Notice that only $\pp$ vertices with an even number of legs appear, consistent with $U(1)$-charge symmetry.
 The $1/n!$ combinatorial factor in the bare vertices of $r = \ph$ theory accounts for the number of ways $n$ bosonic $\ph$ lines can be connected to an $n$-sided polygon.
 The $1/(n!)^2$ in the $r = \pp$ theory accounts for the number of ways $n$ bosonic \emph{ingoing} lines and $n$ bosonic \emph{outgoing} lines can be connected to their respective corners in a $2n$-sided polygon.
 The explicit expressions for the $G$-polygon vertices are

-The minus sign appearing in the $\ph$ bosonic bare vertices takes into account the closed fermion loops.
-Such a minus sign is absent in the $\pp$ bosonic vertices, as the directions of the propagator arrows alternate and so is not a closed fermion loop in a strict sense.
 The combinatorial factor $(n-1)!$ in the $\ph$ vertices is to account for the number of different ways $n$ Green's function lines can form an n-gon.
 For the $\pp$ vertices, the factor is $n!(n-1)!$, which is the number of ways to connect one column of $n$ elements (charge $+$) to another of $n$ elements (charge $-$).
 See Figs.~\ref{fig:natural_bosonic_vertices_sbe_ph},~\ref{fig:natural_bosonic_vertices_sbe_pp} for the diagrammatic representation.
-We stress that there are no vertex functions between the Green's functions in Eqs.~\ref{eq:exact_bosonic_theory_vertices}, and there are no approximations.
-Assuming the electron $G$ propagator -- which appears in the definition of the bare couplings -- is dressed with the exact electronic self-energy $\Sigma$, then the bosonic propagator and bosonic self-energy of these two theories will, up to first-order tadpole contributions, coincide with the SBE objects $w^{\ph}, P^{\ph}$ and $w^{\pp}, P^{\pp}$ respectively.
+We stress that there are no vertex functions between the Green's functions in Eqs.~\eqref{eq:exact_bosonic_theory_vertices}, and there are no approximations.
+As such, the bosonic propagator and bosonic self-energy of these two theories coincide with the SBE objects $w^{\ph}, P^{\ph}$ and $w^{\pp}, P^{\pp}$ respectively.
+A brief comment on how the discussion above would be modified in the presence of an extended or long-range bare interaction is given in Appendix.~\ref{app:extended_interactions}.

-The theories recovered in Eqs.~\ref{eq:exact_bosonic_theory} bear resemblance to the so-called trace log theory~\cite{HerzKlenin_TraceLogTheory_PhysRevB.10.1084,Herz_QPT_PhysRevB.14.1165,Millis1993QPT_finiteT_PhysRevB.48.7183,Igoshev2007katanin_ferromagnetism_hst}: Traditionally, bosonization of a fermionic theory is achieved by first performing a HST and integrating out the fermions.
+The theories recovered in Eqs.~\eqref{eq:exact_bosonic_theory} bear resemblance to the so-called trace log theory~\cite{HerzKlenin_TraceLogTheory_PhysRevB.10.1084,Herz_QPT_PhysRevB.14.1165,Millis1993QPT_finiteT_PhysRevB.48.7183,Kopietz_1995,Kopietz_1995,Igoshev2007katanin_ferromagnetism_hst}: Traditionally, bosonization of a fermionic theory is achieved by first performing a HST and integrating out the fermions.
 This is possible if the interaction decouples exactly; i.e., can be written as the square of a bosonic bilinear (up to possible shifts of the chemical potential).
 Doing so yields a trace log theory.
 If the interaction doesn't decouple in a single channel, then typically one channel is chosen and the remaining are neglected.
-Here is how these theories are related to Eqs.~\ref{eq:exact_bosonic_theory}.
+Here is how these theories are related to Eqs.~\eqref{eq:exact_bosonic_theory}.
 Consider the decomposition of the bosonic field into spin-singlet (traceful) and spin-triplet (traceless) parts.

 with $\vec{\tau}$ the vector of Pauli matrices.
 For $r = \ph$, this corresponds to the decomposition into charge density ($\D$) and magnetic ($\M$) bosons, while for $r = \pp$ to singlet pairing ($\sSC$) and triplet pairing ($\tSC$) bosons; i.e.